Submissions Guidelines

 Can I work with a reviewer on revisions?

-Many of our reviewers are willing to read further drafts and work with writers if you are willing to take suggestions for revision.
+Once a project is accepted, reviewers will read further drafts and work with writers on revisions.
 We encourage writers and reviewers to continue their conversations.